hanabi/hanabi.github.io/Reference.md

 #### The Black Save Bluff

 * Normally, if a black 1 is on chop, it is clued with number 1 instead of black.
 This is because a black color clue would make it look like a *Save Clue* on either black 3 or black 4, and then it would sit there, not being played.
-* Furthermore, if a black 1 is on chop and it was clued as black AND the clue touched other brand new black cards in the hand, then the clue could also be a *Save Clue* on black 2 (as per the *Save Clue* rules outlined in the *Black 2 Saves* section).
+* Furthermore, if a black 1 is on chop and it was clued as black **and** the clue touched other brand new black cards in the hand, then the clue could also be a *Save Clue* on black 2 (as per the *Save Clue* rules outlined in the *Black 2 Saves* section).
-* Thus, if another player intentionally clues a black 1 on chop with a black color clue AND it touched other brand new black cards, this would be quite strange, as it would not get the black 1 to play, so they must be trying to communicate something extra.
+* Thus, if another player intentionally clues a black 1 on chop with a black color clue **and** it touched other brand new black cards, this would be quite strange, as it would not get the black 1 to play, so they must be trying to communicate something extra.
 * This is a sneaky signal that the next player has a playable card on their *Finesse Position*.
 By blind-playing it, they can show that a *Bluff* is happening.
 * In a normal *Bluff*, the player receiving the clue would think that it is a one-away card.
 In this case, if it was a normal *Bluff*, they would think that they have the black 2.
 * However, as noted above, in this situation black 2's on chop are allowed to be touched as a *Save Clue*.
-So, touching a black 2 in this way would NOT cause a blind-play.
+So, touching a black 2 in this way would **not** cause a blind-play.
 * Thus, by convention, the card should be black 1, and they can play it.
 * It is also possible to use this convention to perform a *Black Save Bluff* on cards other than the black 1.
 For example, in a 3-player game:
   * Alice has if a player can cleanly clue number 2 to a black 2 on chop, but they instead clue a black 2 in the situation